 Please take a moment to also visit the Financial Aid Department to obtain additional information about your eligibility for federal funding and get answers to all of the questions you may have.
 As a prospective student, you are encouraged to review our school catalog as it contains all of our school’s policies, program information and schedules.

 • Any applicant MUST have minimum High School, GED or GED equivalent education.

 (High school or postsecondary documentation from a country other than the United States, must be translated and evaluated to be at least the equivalent of a U.S. high school diploma or college degree by an agency that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE)).
-For applicants of the Phlebotomy program, foreign High School or higher education equivalency must first be translated, and evaluated only by AACRAO as per The California Health Department certification requirements.
+For applicants of the Phlebotomy program, foreign High School or higher education equivalency must first be translated, and evaluated.
+The evaluation MUST be sent directly to the California Department of Health

 NPCollege admission procedues require that all applications be submitted in person.